bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 Together we wrote an etch-a-sketch program in a series of small steps.
 I used the agile development philosophies of short iterations and frequent deployment to drive the project.
 Short iterations means that each step is a fairly minor change - we add one thing that the program didn't have before.
 Frequent deployment means that we ran the code constantly to get strong visual feedback that they were making progress.
 These in combination seemed to hold everyone's interest.

 For each step, I coded live on the projector with Notepad's font at 48pt.
 Then I ran the program to show them what the modified output would look like.
 Then I switched back to the code, got up, and walked around with the TAs to help the girls troubleshoot when they hit errors trying to make the change that was onscreen.
 There were 20 girls, 2 TAs, and me.
-One more TA - for one helper per five girls - would have been perfect.
+The TAs were fabulous, but this was a pretty large class.
+Having one more TA - for one helper per five girls - would have been perfect.

 **Step 0 - a blank application**